RickStrahl/BlogPosts/2026-04/Revisiting-C-Scripting-with-the-Westwind-Scripting-Templating-Library,-Part-1/Revisiting-the-Westwind-Scripting-Template-Library.md

 There are two main features to the `Westwind.Scripting` library:

 * **C# Script Execution Engine**
-This is the core execution engine that allows you to compile and run C# code at runtime.
+This is the core execution engine that allows you to compile and run C# code from source at runtime.
 You can execute code by providing a standalone snippet, a complete method, or an entire class definition to be loaded and accessed dynamically.
 The engine manages the full lifecycle of the script: generating the necessary wrapper code, compiling it via Roslyn, loading dependencies, caching the resulting assemblies for performance, and executing the compiled code.
-All of this is covered in [the previous article](https://weblog.west-wind.com/posts/2022/Jun/07/Runtime-C-Code-Compilation-Revisited-for-Roslyn).
+All of this including how it works is covered in [a previous article](https://weblog.west-wind.com/posts/2022/Jun/07/Runtime-C-Code-Compilation-Revisited-for-Roslyn).

 * **Template Scripting Engine**
-The template engine leverages the execution engine by first parsing a Handlebars-style template into C# code, then compiling and executing the generated code.
+The template scripting engine and the focus of this post series, leverages the execution engine by first parsing a Handlebars-style template into C# code, then compiling and executing the generated code.
 Templates use Handlebars-style syntax with `{{ expression }}` and `{{% codeBlock }}` tags to embed C# expressions and blocks within text using a model object passed in as the execution context.
 Expressions and code blocks can then access the model's data and methods to expand into the output.
 Templates can be executed from strings or files, with the model merged into the template as its data context.
-Because templates can contain code blocks, they can express fairly complex logic.
-However, it’s preferable to execute extensive logic via model methods rather than directly embedding large blocks of code into the template.
+Because templates can contain code blocks, they can (but probably shouldn't) express complex logic.

 In this post I'm only focusing on the latter Template Scripting Engine via **ScriptParser**, although that component uses the C# Script Execution after parsing.

 **ScriptParser** isn't new and it has undergone a number of changes over its lifetime, but I realize now that I never mentioned it outside of the documentation.
-Since I spent a bit of time recently adding new features that add **Layout Pages** and **Sections**, this is as good a time as any to write about what it is and why and how it's been very useful to me.
+Since I spent a bit of time recently adding new features that add **Layout Pages** and **Sections**, this is as good a time as any to write about what it is and how it's been very useful to me.

-Here's an overview of features:
+Here's an overview of the template features:

 * Handlebars-like syntax using raw C# code
 * String based template execution